Entry-Level Master's Program for Non-Nurses

 Minnesota and the United States more broadly are experiencing a nursing shortage.
 The field of nursing needs more professionals who approach health care from a whole-person perspective, recognizing the many factors that contribute to a person's health and well-being.

-In the Master of Science in Nursing from the University of St. Thomas program, you will be prepared to enter this high-demand field and provide the care, advocacy and interprofessional collaboration so urgently needed in the field.
+With a Master of Science in Nursing (MSN) from the University of St. Thomas, you will be prepared to enter this high-demand field and provide the care, advocacy, and interprofessional collaboration so urgently needed in the field.

 Graduates will be educated to work as generalists in a variety of settings.
 The program will prepare you to sit for the National Council of State Boards of Nursing NCLEX-RN® licensure exam.
 Over the course of earning your degree, you'll gain real-world experience during work in a clinical setting.